-It specializes in treating many diseases, injuries and defects in the head, neck, face, jaws and the hard and soft tissues of the oral (mouth) and maxillofacial (jaws and face) region.
-Ethos Dental Hospital is located in Guntur, Hyderabad (Vivekananda Nagar, Kukatpally), Mancherial and Bhimavaram
+It makes a speciality of treating many sicknesses, accidents and defects within the head, neck, face, jaws and the hard and soft tissues of the oral (mouth) and maxillofacial (jaws and face) vicinity.
+Ethos Dental Hospital is located in Hyderabad (Vivekananda Nagar, Kukatpally), Mancherial and Bhimavaram

 Procedures Performed by Oral Surgeons are:

 Tooth extractions are the most common procedure that oral surgeons perform.
 Minor surgery is usually needed to remove impacted wisdom teeth, and is generally suggested even if the impacted teeth aren’t producing any symptoms.
 Fortunately, this procedure is routine, and it is often done in the dental hospital using the techniques of sedation dentistry.

 Corrective Jaw (Orthognathic) Surgery is sometimes required when orthodontics is not enough to correct a misaligned bite.
 Oral surgeons work closely with orthodontists in planning and carrying out this type of surgery, which may be needed when orthodontics alone can’t correct the problem.

 Cleft lip /palate surgery is a special type of surgery often done by oral and maxillofacial surgeons to correct the changes in facial structure caused by this birth defect.

 Reconstructive surgery is necessary after traumatic dental injury or facial trauma which can result from an auto accident, a workplace injury, and many other causes.
 Oral and maxillofacial surgeons specialize in repairing and reconstructing facial structures, and are expert at working with both hard and soft tissues.